A philanthropic entity founded by and for women of the global majority.

 Decades spent working our way into rooms where we could have a seat at the table turned out not to be the liberating moments we had been led to believe.
 So we began asking ourselves the question: what would it look like to build our own tables?

 In the midst of the global pandemic, a so-called racial reckoning, the ongoing climate crisis and so much more, we could have given in to despair.
-Yet it came as no surprise to learn that once again and as always, women of the global majority were leading the way forward through mutual aid, collective action, ancestral wisdom and intellectual might.
+Yet it came as no surprise to learn that once again and as always, women of the global majority were leading the way forward through mutual aid, collective action, ancestral wisdom and intellectual might — this time in the digital world.

 We are women of the global majority reclaiming our collective power

-and celebrating the strength and brilliance of Global Leaders of Digital Human Rights.
-Together, we engage in urgent acts of repair and joy.
+Together, we engage in urgent acts of respair and joy.

 As Ouano Foundation’s CEO, Lara strives to “think not only about the enormity of the problem, but the enormity of the possibilities,” in the words of Ruth Wilson Gilmore.